 Educational Psychology (optional)

 Police Psychology and Legal Framework (optional)

 Overseas/International, Academic Year 2022 - 2023

 Throughout your time with us we’ll support you on the route to your chosen career.
 We’ll help you to develop crucial skills, encouraging you to become enterprising, employable and good leaders.
 We also help you find employment after graduation.
 Have a look at our Careers and Employability pages to find out more.

-Graduates can also choose to study our MSc Applied Positive Psychology, MSc Mental Health and Wellbeing in Education, or even the MSc Cognitive Behavioural Therapy.
+Graduates can choose to continue their studies at Buckinghamshire New University and study a postgraduate programme, such as our MSc Applied Positive Psychology, MSc Mental Health and Wellbeing in Education, or even the MSc Cognitive Behavioural Therapy.